Binnya U: Binnya Nwe's rebellion

+Binnya U frequently showed his disgust to his eldest son, Binnya Nwe.
+An illustration from Rachathirat, a Thai version of Razadarit Ayedawbon, 1946 printed edition.

 According to the chronicle Razadarit Ayedawbon, the king and his eldest son were never close.
 Prince Nwe, whose mother died at childbirth, had been raised by his aunt Maha Dewi since his birth.
 Nwe was never his father's favorite.
 The king deemed him "ruthless", and once told his sister that Nwe was not to ascend the throne.
 U had chosen the younger son Baw Ngan-Mohn as heir-apparent.
 Nwe responded in kind.
 In 1382, he eloped with his half-sister Tala Mi Daw.
 U was aghast.
 When the young couple was soon caught, the king had Nwe imprisoned.
 Maha Dewi had to repeatedly plead with her brother to free Nwe, and allow the young couple to be married.
 U finally relented; she wedded the young couple.

 Maha Dewi's best intentions would not go unpunished.
 On 5 May 1383, Nwe, with 30 followers, fled to Dagon, and seized the governor's residence there.
 Furious, U asked his sister to fix the situation.
 Advised by Zeik-Bye, Maha Dewi did not make much of the "rebellion".
 She believed her adopted son's conciliatory letter, saying he would soon return by August.
 It was only at the end of August that she decided to use force, after learning that Nwe had sent missions to enlist help from Martaban and Myaungmya.